minio/docs/source/operations/cert-manager/cert-manager-operator.rst

 When installing the Operator deployment, set the ``OPERATOR_STS_AUTO_TLS_ENABLED`` environment variable to ``off`` in the ``minio-operator`` container.

 Disabling this environment variable prevents the MinIO Operator from issuing the certificates.
-Instead, Operator waits for cert-manager to issue the TLS certificate.
+Instead, Operator relies on cert-manager to issue the TLS certificate.

 There are various methods to define an environment variable depending on how you install the Operator.
 The steps below define the variable with kustomize.